bandframework/surmise/docs/howtocalibration.rst

 framework.
 We illustrate this with ``directbayeswoodbury``--a calibrator method located in the directory ``\calibrationmethods``.

-In surmise, all calibrator methods are automatically discovered from `.py` code files under ``\calibrationmethods``.
-A calibrator class calls the user input method via the filename without extension, e.g., `directbayeswoodbury`, and fits the corresponding calibrator.
+In surmise, all calibrator methods inherit from the base class :py:class:`surmise.calibrator`.
+A calibrator class calls the user input method, and fits the corresponding calibrator.
-:py:meth:`surmise.calibration.calibrator.fit` is the main :py:class:`surmise.calibration.calibrator` class methods.
-It also provides the functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibration.calibrator.predict` class methods.
+:py:meth:`surmise.calibrator.fit` is the main :py:class:`surmise.calibrator` class methods.
+It also provides the functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibrator.predict` class methods.

-In order to use the functionality of the base class :py:class:`surmise.calibration.calibrator`, we categorize the functions to be included in a new emulation method (for example, ``directbayeswoodbury``) into two categories.
+In order to use the functionality of the base class :py:class:`surmise.calibrator`, we categorize the functions to be included in a new emulation method (for example, ``directbayeswoodbury``) into two categories.

 Mandatory functions
 ++++++++++++++++++++

-:py:func:`fit` is the only obligatory function for a calibration method. :py:func:`fit` takes the fitted emulator class object :py:class:`surmise.emulation.emulator`, inputs :math:`\mathbf{X}`, and observed values :math:`\mathbf{y}`, where :math:`\mathbf{X}\in\mathbb{R}^{N\times p}`, :math:`\mathbf{y}\in\mathbb{R}^{N\times 1}`, and the dictionary ``fitinfo`` to place the fitting information once complete.
+:py:func:`fit` is the only obligatory function for a calibration method. :py:func:`fit` takes the fitted emulator class object :py:class:`surmise.emulator`, inputs :math:`\mathbf{X}`, and observed values :math:`\mathbf{y}`, where :math:`\mathbf{X}\in\mathbb{R}^{N\times p}`, :math:`\mathbf{y}\in\mathbb{R}^{N\times 1}`, and the dictionary ``fitinfo`` to place the fitting information once complete.
 This dictionary is used to keep the